JetBrains/teamcity-documentation/topics/nodejs.md

 Specify an npm user/organization's [scope](https://docs.npmjs.com/cli/v7/using-npm/scope) to [associate](https://docs.npmjs.com/cli/v7/using-npm/scope#associating-a-scope-with-a-registry) with the connected registry.
 If you want to use multiple registries per project, you need to specify a scope for each of them.

 Leave empty if you want to use only one registry in this project.
-It will be used by `npm` commands by default.
+It will be used by `npm`/`yarn` commands by default.

 >If you don't specify a scope in the connection settings, you can still access a specific registry within a Node.js step by appending `--registry registry_url` to the `npm ...` command.